Crafty-Codes/buildroot/board/bananapi/bananapi-m1-plus/readme.txt

   $ sudo dd if=output/images/sdcard.img of=/dev/sdX
   $ sudo sync

-Insert the micro SDcard in your Bananapi M2 Ultra and power it up.
+Insert the micro SDcard in your Bananapi M1 and power it up.
 The console is on the serial line, 115200 8N1.